-The Joint Program on the Science and Policy of Global Change integrates natural and social science to produce analyses relevant to climate and energy policy debates.
-By bringing together both science and policy, the Joint Program provides a truly independent integrative assessment of the impacts of climate change and the expected values of responsive action.
-The research conducted at the Joint Program is valuable to government agencies, who aim to formulate efficient and effective policies; to industries, who aim to create risk management strategies within national, regional, and global market realities; and to other decision-makers, who value a systemic view of the broad interactions inherent in global change.
-The effort involves an interactive group of faculty, staff, and student researchers.
+The MIT Joint Program integrates natural and social science to produce analyses relevant to global change and energy policy debates.
+By bringing together both science and policy, the Joint Program provides an independent assessment of the impacts of global change and the expected values of responsive action.
+The research conducted at the Joint Program is valuable to government agencies, who aim to formulate efficient and effective policies; to industry leaders, who aim to create risk management strategies within national, regional, and global market realities; and to other decision-makers, who value a systemic view of the broad interactions inherent in global change.
+The effort involves an interdisciplinary group of faculty, staff, and student researchers.

 Joint Program members communicate research results and interpret policy relevance of analytical work through many professional activities, including publications, workshops, corporate and public briefings, and media interviews.
 Special briefings from program members have been requested by the US Congress and federal and state agencies, by governmental ministries and international organizations, and by independent research panels.
 Joint Program research is communicated directly to sponsors through the MIT Global Change Forum.
 This semiannual event brings together representatives of industry, government, international entities, and research groups for analysis and discussion of science and policy aspects of global change, and for independent assessment of studies and policy proposals.